 Breastfeeding can be a maze of health, societal and emotional factors that can make it a very significant experience for new mums.

-We've put together a guide to help you navigate this sometimes tricky territory, and to give you some information so you know where to look for more help or advice.
+We've put together a guide to help you navigate this, sometimes tricky, territory.
+Here is all the information you need plus, where to look for more help or advice.

 The NHS recommends breastfeeding your baby exclusively for their first six months.
 After that, you can combine your milk with the same foods you're eating.